-The Department should revise established procurement procedures and include a step to verify whether or not the individual or entity is on the list of parties excluded from federal participation in procurement and non-procurement Programs.
-The Department should also require entities and individuals to submit a certification stating that they are not suspended or debarred.
+The Department should amend their procurement procedures and include a step to verify whether or not the individual or entity is on the list of parties excluded from federal participation in procurement and non-procurement programs.
+The Department should also ask the entities or individuals to submit a certification stating that they are not suspended or debarred.